Cellular bases for algebras with a Jones basic construction: Introduction

 \section{Introduction}

-The notion of cellularity was introduced by Graham and Lehrer~\cite{GL:1996} as a tool for studying non--semisimple representations of Hecke algebras and other algebras with geometric connections.
-Cellular algebras are defined by the existence of a \textit{cellular basis} with combinatorial properties that reflect the ``Robinson--Schensted correspondence'' in the Iwahori--Hecke algebra of the symmetric group.
-Important examples of cellular algebras include the Iwahori--Hecke algebras of the symmetric group, Brauer algebras, Birman--Murakami--Wenzl algebras, Temperley--Lieb algebras and partition algebras (see~\cite{GL:1996}, \cite{Mu:1995}, \cite{Xi:1999}, \cite{Xi:2000}).
+The notion of cellularity was introduced by Graham and Lehrer~\cite{MR1376244} as a tool for studying the modular representation theory of Hecke algebras and other algebras with geometric connections.
+Cellular algebras are defined by the existence of a \textit{cellular basis} with combinatorial properties that reflect the Robinson--Schensted correspondence in the Iwahori--Hecke algebra of the symmetric group.
+From the cellular basis, one obtains a family of modules known as cell modules; all simple modules of a cellular algebra occur as quotients of the cell modules.
+Important examples of cellular algebras include the Iwahori--Hecke algebras of the symmetric groups, Brauer algebras, Birman--Murakami--Wenzl algebras, Jones--Temperley--Lieb algebras and partition algebras~\cite{MR1376244, MR1327362, MR1711582, MR1784677}.